gideonbot/request-controller/README.md

 ### .ban(ip: string)
 Adds the IP to the list of banned IPs
+Return value is boolean - true if successful otherwise false

 ### .unban(ip: string)
 Removes the IP from the list of banned IPs
+Return value is boolean - true if successful otherwise false

 ### .load()
 Loads the ban list from ipbans.txt (you shouldn't have to call this)